 Many researchers are participating in this exciting work aimed at preventing or slowing Alzheimer’s through modifiable lifestyle factors.
 And now, in a recent review article published by Dr. Baumgart and his colleagues,1 we have a snapshot of current opinion and evidence regarding preventive measures that we all can take, which are summarized below:

-Smoking now appears to be a risk factor for cognitive decline in later years and this risk can be substantially reduced simply by quitting smoking.
+Smoking is a clear risk factor for cognitive decline in later years and this risk can be substantially reduced simply by quitting smoking.
 There is little excuse, in light of current medical knowledge, for beginning or continuing to smoke.

 Diabetes, a disease that affects more than a quarter of older adults in the United States, seems likely to play a role in bringing on early cognitive decline.
 The relationship between diabetes and dementia is a complicated one because diabetes affects many aspects of health.
 Management of weight and diet earlier in life can help reduce the risk for diabetes.